 The upgrade back out procedure consists of notifying the service desk, taking the application offline such that users see a “down for maintenance” page, performing the back out steps (restoring the database, redeploying the old version of the application, etc.), checking the application locally, restoring service, and then notifying the help desk that the maintenance is over.

 Notifying the service desk should be done in accordance with the policies established at the time.
-(Currently, there is no service desk for supporting eScreening.)
-This may take the form of an email, call or service desk ticket.
+(Currently, there is no service desk for supporting IRDS.)
+This may take the form of an email, call, or service desk ticket.

 Taking the application offline consists of changing configuration so that all requests except those passing in a special maintenance parameter (established by the system administrator) are routed to a simple HTML page that contains the designated “down for maintenance” message instead of hitting the web application.